WebstaurantStore / Food Service Resources / Bakery Management / Pie Crust Designs

 Add in pie filling.

 A double crust pie is a type of pie that has both a bottom and top crust.
 It is a classic and versatile pie style that can be filled with a variety of sweet or savory fillings.
-The double crust not only adds an extra layer of flavor and texture but also helps to seal in the filling and keep it moist during baking.
+The double crust not only adds an extra layer of flavor and texture but also helps to seal the filling and keep it moist during baking.
 Just be sure to be sure to vent it so you don't rupture the top crust.

 • Add in pie filling.2.